bmarolleau/pvs-terraform-iam-ibmcloud/README.md

-## Simple IAM automation with PVS
+## Simple IAM automation with IBM Power Virtual Server

-To be used to automatically create access group with users , invite users to access your IBM Account The resource group has to be created prior to running this TF template.
+To be used to automatically create access group with users , invite users to access your IBM Account.
+The resource group has to be created prior to running this TF template.
 More info about this topic here : https://cloud.ibm.com/docs/account?topic=account-iamoverview